 8 Program Materials.
-Each pack needs to provide certain program materials.
-Depending on the type of unit program, these could include den meeting supplies, Den Meeting in a Box kits, craft tools and supplies, U.S. flag, pack and den flags, camping equipment, videos and books, or ceremonial props.
-(Note: Packs may not hold title to property.
-Only chartered organizations or the local council legally can own property.)
+Each pack should provide certain program materials.
+Depending on the type of unit program, these could include den meeting supplies, craft tools and supplies, U.S. flag, pack and den flags, pine wood derby track, videos and books, or ceremonial props.

-9 Training Expenses.
+9Training Expenses.
 Trained leaders are key to delivering a quality and safe program.
 Adult and youth leader training should be considered an integral annual pack expense.
+Providing the cost for adult leaders to attend training removes a potential barrier for adult leaders to continue their learning journey in Scouting.